rgascons/galore/README.md

 # Galore

 I want to make a horde survival game with some roguelite elements.
-It'll be based on phaser, with a thing React layer on top.
+It'll be based on phaser, with a thin React layer on top.

+## How to run
+Install dependencies via `npm i` and then run `npm run dev`

 ## Current state and stuff I want to do
 - [x] Add player character and a couple obstacles